-- a) It is the owner of the REMY MARTIN Mark, having registered the REMY MARTIN Mark in the United States.
-The Domain Name is confusingly similar to the REMY MARTIN Mark as it reproduces the word mark REMY MARTIN in its entirety and adds the descriptive term "-club". - b) There are no rights or legitimate interests held by the Respondent in respect of the Domain Name.
-The Complainant has not granted any license or authorization for the Respondent to use the REMY MARTIN Mark.
-The Respondent is not commonly known by the REMY MARTIN Mark, nor does it use the Domain Name for a bona fide purpose or legitimate noncommercial purpose.
-Rather the Respondent is using the Domain Name to pass off as the Complainant for commercial gain.
-Such use is not a legitimate use of the Domain Name. - c) The Domain Name was registered and is being used in bad faith.
-The Respondent is using the Domain Name to divert Internet users searching for the Complainant to the Respondent's Website for commercial gain and to potentially steal their passwords and other information.
+a) It is the owner of the PVH Mark, having registered the PVH Mark in the United States.
+The Domain Name is confusingly similar to the PVH Mark as it reproduces the PVH Mark in its entirety and adds the descriptive term "-corp".

+b) There are no rights or legitimate interests held by the Respondent in respect of the Domain Name.
+The Complainant has not granted any license or authorization for the Respondent to use the PVH Mark.
+The Respondent is not commonly known by the PVH Mark, nor does it use the Domain Name for a bona fide purpose or legitimate noncommercial purpose.
+Rather the Respondent is using the Domain Name to pass off as the Complainant for commercial gain as part of a phishing scheme.
+Such use is not a legitimate use of the Domain Name.

+c) The Domain Name was registered and is being used in bad faith.
+The Respondent is using the Domain Name to divert Internet users searching for the Complainant to the Respondent's Website for commercial gain and to potentially steal their passwords and other personal information.
 Such conduct amounts to registration and use of the Domain Name in bad faith.